The Good Life (1975 TV series): Plot

 On his 40th birthday, Tom Good is no longer able to take his job seriously and gives up work as a draughtsman for a company that makes plastic toys for breakfast cereal packets.
 With their house in The Avenue, Surbiton, paid for, he and his wife Barbara adopt a sustainable, simple and nearly self-sufficient lifestyle while staying in their house.
 They turn their front and back gardens into allotments, growing soft fruit and vegetables.
 They introduce chickens, pigs (Pinky and Perky), a goat (Geraldine) and a cockerel (Lenin).
 They generate their own electricity with methane from animal waste, and attempt to make their own clothes.
 They sell or barter surplus crops for essentials they cannot make themselves.
 They cut their monetary requirements to the minimum, with varying success.

 Their actions horrify their kindly but conventional neighbours, Margo and Jerry Leadbetter.
 Margo and Jerry were intended to be minor characters, but their relationship with one another and the Goods became an essential element of the series.
 Under the influence of the Goods' homemade wine, called "peapod burgundy" (the strength of which becomes a running joke), their intermingled attractions to one another become apparent.

 Characters

 Tom Good

-Tom's career has been as a draughtsman, a job he thoroughly dislikes.
+Tom's career has been as a draughtsman at JJM, a job he thoroughly dislikes.
 He feels his life is meaningless, nothing more than work and consumption.
 Becoming self-sufficient is his idea, but Barbara, after expressing concerns, supports him.
 Tom is determined to succeed at self-sufficiency, and is mostly cheerful about his new lifestyle.
 Despite being an eternal optimist most of the time, Tom can also be obstinate and pigheaded, often to Barbara's detriment or irritation.
 On the few occasions that he is pessimistic, Barbara becomes the optimist.